 Don’t forget to also:

-- Control weeds in your lawn
+- Control weeds and around your lawn

 - Aerate your soil

 - Apply lawn topdressing (typically at about 1/4 in.)

 As the seasons begin to change, these tips will help you maximize your lawn prep for next year and keep your yard looking great year-round!